A few weeks ago my wife and I had the great joy of going to see the musical Hamilton.

 Our seat put us right behind the musical director, looking over his shoulder onto his score and beyond him into the orchestra pit.

 And so the next three hours were spent absolutely geeking out looking back and forth from the stage to the score.
 It might not be everyone’s cup of tea but for me, who has been playing piano since the age of 7 and done a small bit of musical theatre at the keys myself it was an absolute delight.

 What was most enjoyable was watching as the Director read ahead in the score and led his orchestra forward.
 You could see every note coming in advance and anticipate every cue and prompt.
 The pages were flicked a bar or two ahead and not a note was missed.
 From the moment the first page of the score was opened up we were in safe hands and there was never a doubt we would get to the end.
 Everyone in the theatre might have been in the room where it happens but I got to see what comes next.

 Going to see Hamilton was a real treat towards the end of what’s been a very difficult year for so many of us.
 Wearing our masks was a small price to pay for the joy of that afternoon.
-As I write covid numbers are rising again in NSW and you can feel the anxiety thicken around us.
+As I write covid numbers are rising again in NSW and you can feel the anxiety thicken around us which is why many are recurring to buy Delta 8 products.
 Will restrictions have to be reimposed?
 Will our loved ones stay safe?
 Will we even get to church on Christmas Day?
 It really does seem like we live in a world turned upside down.

 Yet for the Christian, while we face the same uncertainties as everyone else there is one enormous difference.